 1. Outline Your Goals

 Okay, you’ve decided to give trade shows a try.
 But now what?
 Once the planning phase has begun, the list of tasks will begin to pile up.
 Because most small businesses need all hands on deck, it is important to strategically tackle your to-do list.
+Include in this your planned expenditure and how much you plan to spend on things like energy bills.
+It may even be worth visiting a business energy comparison site.

-Every good business plan starts with a main objective in mind, and planning for a trade show is no different.
+Every good business plan starts with the main objective in mind, and planning for a trade show is no different.
 As a small business at a trade show, it is important to set goals and identify precisely what your team wants to accomplish.

 Is it more brand recognition?
 New customer leads?
 Industry networking?